inventree/inventree-docs/docs/start/install.md

 ## Bare Metal Setup

+!!! tip "Installer"
+    There is an [installer](./installer.md) available - we recommend using that method.

 !!! tip "Docker Guide"
     This guide is for a *bare metal* InvenTree installation.
-If you want to install using Docker (the recommended approach) refer to the [Docker Guide](./docker.md)
+If you want to install using Docker refer to the [Docker Setup Guide](./docker.md)

-!!! tip "Installer"
-    There is an [installer](./installer.md) available - we recommend using that method.

 Follow the instructions below to install the required system packages, python modules, and InvenTree source code.

+!!! warning "Experienced Users Only"
+    The following instructions assume a reasonably advanced level of system administration knowledge for a linux based OS

 ### Install System Packages